for Veterans and the Public

 - Your provider may have noticed a side effect that you are not aware of or may be concerned about a potential side effect.

-- Your provider may want you to start a new medicine that interacts with one of your HIV medicines, so he or she may want to change your ARVs to avoid a problematic interaction.
+- Your provider may want you to start a new medicine that interacts with one of your HIV medicines, so they may want to change your ARVs to avoid a problematic interaction or side effect.

 So, although your current ARVs may be working well to control your HIV virus, there may be good reasons to consider a change of therapy.
-Talk to your provider about your concerns, ask questions about why he or she wants you to change and about the new ARVs being proposed, and make a decision together about your therapy.
+Talk to your provider about your concerns, ask questions about why they want you to change and about the new ARVs being proposed, and make a decision together about your therapy.